BeshoyAshraf63/Othelo-Game-AI-Project/README.md

-# Othelo-Game-AI-Project
 # Programming Language & Tools:
 The project is made with C++ and CLR library for the GUI\
-Tools used: Visual Studio 2019\
+Tools used: Visual Studio 2019
 # Game Playing Supported algorithms:
 The main algorithm used for the game playing is MinMax with alpha-beta pruning algorithm.\
 The first function used in thinking, is the aiThink() function, it’s purpose is to act as